morpht/modifiers_pack/modules/modifiers_html_font_size/README.md

-# HTML font size modifier
+# HTML Font Size Modifier

 ## Overview
 This module implements a Modifier which allows you to set base font size for